Skrohk/Data-vizualization-bicycles/README.md

 As explained above, most of this data was obtained from open data websites, and we used a scraping script (**public/data/scrapper.js**) to fetch all the counters datasets and format them.

+Some formatting and filtering was also done in the script **public/data/computeStatistics.js** and we computed the districts score with **public/data/districtScores.js**

 The use of d3 geoContains method, combined with geojson datasets,s allowed us to dynamically determine in which district of Paris a given point is located.
 We used this to compute data for each district's cycling score.